AMSP-04/NETN-LOG/NETN-LOG.md

 # Transfer of Supplies

-Facilities can have the capability to supply and/or storage supplies.
-These capabilities can be offered as supply and storage services.
-The supply and storage services involve the transfer of materiel from one simulated entity to antoher.
+Federates can have the capability to provide and/or store supplies.
+These capabilities can be offered as supply and storage services to other federates.
+The supply and storage services involve the transfer of materiel from a simulated entity modelled in one federate to antoher entity modelled in another federate.

 Supply and storage services are different in terms of flow of materiel between service consumer and provider.